-attribute-type attribute table &key owner database => type, precision, scale attribute The name of the index as a string, symbol or SQL expression.

-table The name of a table as a string, symbol or SQL expression.

-type A keyword symbol denoting a vendor-specific SQL type.

-precision An integer denoting the precision of the attribute type or NIL.

-scale An integer denoting the scale of the attribute type or NIL.

-nulls-accepted 0 or 1.
+attribute-type attribute table &key owner database => type, precision, scale attribute The name of the index as a string, symbol or SQL expression. table The name of a table as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. type A keyword symbol denoting a vendor-specific SQL type. precision An integer denoting the precision of the attribute type or NIL. scale An integer denoting the scale of the attribute type or NIL. nulls-accepted 0 or 1.

-Returns a keyword symbol representing the vendor-specific field type of the supplied attribute attribute in the table specified by table in database which defaults to default-database. owner is NIL by default which means that the attribute specified by attribute, if it exists, must be user owned else NIL is returned.
-If owner is a string denoting a user name, the attribute, if it exists, must be owned by owner else NIL is returned, whereas if owner is :all then the attribute, if it exists, will be returned regardless of its owner.
+Returns a keyword symbol representing the vendor-specific field type of the supplied attribute attribute in the table specified by table in database which defaults to \default-database\. owner is NIL by default which means that the attribute specified by attribute, if it exists, must be user owned else NIL is returned.
+If owner is a string denoting a user name, the attribute, if it exists, must be owner else NIL is returned, whereas if owner is :all then the attribute, if it exists, will be returned regardless of its owner.